projen/projen/docs/api/API.md

 that was just executed.
 In the future, this will also be done by the project type, so we can easily support multiple languages of projenrc.

+An environment variable (PROJEN_CREATE_PROJECT=true) is set within the VM so that custom project types can detect whether the current synthesis is the result of a new project creation (and take additional steps accordingly)

 ```ts
 static createProject(options: CreateProjectOptions): void
 ```